py4dstem/py4DSTEM/docs/source/index.rst

 Welcome to the py4DSTEM documentation
 =====================================

 ``py4DSTEM`` is an open source set of python tools for processing and analysis of :ref:`four-dimensional scanning transmission electron microscopy (4D-STEM)<4dstem>` data.
+CHECK PROPOGATION